-We entered into an amended and restated shareholders agreement dated June 28, 2020, as supplemented on August 5, 2020, with our shareholders, which consist of holders of our ordinary shares, Series A preferred shares, Series A-1 preferred shares, Series A-2 preferred shares, Series B-2 preferred shares and Series C preferred shares.
+We entered into an amended and restated shareholders agreement dated June 28, 2020, as supplemented on August 5, 2020, with our shareholders, which consist of holders of our ordinary shares, Series A preferred shares, Series A-1 preferred shares, Series A-2 preferred shares, Series B-1 preferred shares, Series B-2 preferred shares and Series C preferred shares.
 The shareholders agreement provides for certain special rights, including right of first refusal, co-sale rights, preemptive rights and contain provisions governing the board of directors.
 These special rights have been automatically terminated upon the completion of the initial public offering.